 - 6.1.18 Buffer zone at Streams B1, B2 and C had been fully established.
 For Stream A, buffer zone was finally established during the reporting month.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.19 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006.
-Remedial works were implemented to clear the rubbles and restore the channel manually in early November 2006.
-However, the rocks were filled up the downstream A again after the rainstorm on 21st November 2006.
-Most of the rubbles from Hole 17 covering the downstream of Stream A were removed in the December
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.19 Stream A was found to be filled up by rubbles to the level of the weirs at its downstream end since mid-June 2006.
+The second incident was occurred on 21st November 2006.
+Remedial works were implemented to clear the rubbles and restore the channel manually.
+Unfortunately, the third incident was occurred on 3rd July 2007 after heavy rains.
+The Contractor was urged to clear the rubbles and restore the channel manually as soon as possible. - 6.1.20 No illegal berthing was observed during the site audit.
+Floating pontoon was berthed at EP location at the temporary barging point.
+The barges were mainly delivering sand, aggregates, drainage pipes, irrigation pipes and turf during the reporting month.